ZinneyLee/zinneylee.github.io/README.md

 2. The doctor diagnoses the normal patient as cancer.

 'Case 1' is more **DANGEROUS**.
 The patient may miss the time to treat cancer.
+Therefore, you must determine the threshold at which FN does not occur.
 <img src = "https://user-images.githubusercontent.com/65939621/85498385-8bdad200-b61a-11ea-85a8-ea26b8e6731a.PNG" width="500">

 If you want to know more, this [video](https://youtu.be/4jRBRDbJemM) will be helpful for you.